44 GREAT ATTRACTIONS IN MOAB, UTAH

 Directions:

-Drive US-191 south from Moab for about 8 miles and turn left onto Old Airport Road.
+It is best to drive this route from south to north so that you can enjoy the descent into Castle Valley.
+To start, drive US-191 south from Moab for about 8 miles and turn left onto Old Airport Road.
 Drive Old Airport Road for 0.5 mile east and turn right onto La Sal Loop Road.
 Follow La Sal Loop Road south and eventually the road will turn east and then north as it drives deeper into the La Sal Mountains.
 The road ultimately passes through Castle Valley and ends at UT-128 and the Colorado River.
 Turn left on UT-128 and travel west back to Moab.

 Take note that there are several 4x4 roads and hiking trails in the La Sal Mountains.
 Several adventures can be experienced there, if you do your research.